coder3112/coder3112/README.md

 - I’m currently researching a Parallel Programming Runtime based on Cellular Automata
 - I’m looking to collaborate on open source projects based on Python and Rust.
-- Ask me about Linux, Productivity, Websites and Desktop application development.
 - How to reach me: [Email](mailto:mundranaitik@gmail.com)

 ### What I Know: